jelleverheyen/PowerFile/README.md

 Or slightly more complex:
 ```
 Features/(Orders,Users)/,Tests/(Orders,Users)/

-- Features
-    - Orders
-    - Users
-- Tests
-    - Orders
-    - Users
 ```
-This pattern could also be rewritten asj:
+This pattern could also be rewritten as:
 ```
 (Features,Test)/(Orders,Users)/
 ```